sPhaykrew/MVVM-FoodApp/README.md

 - Gilde for load image url to imageview

 # ***
-Can't use in kotlin version 1.7.0 some issue in coroutines.
+Can't use kotlin version 1.7.0 some issue in coroutines.
 Please use a version lower than 1.7.0